GLOBAL MARKETS-Stocks up on central bank support hopes; euro rebounds

 “I think the market has probably priced in the story on the fall in inflation.
 The bottom line is that the economy is recovering and my hunch would be that the (ECB) does nothing.”

-The yield on 10-year U.S. Treasuries rose on Monday to as high as 2.7680 percent, trading within the top half of last week’s range, but was last near the day’s lows at 2.7190 percent.
-That compares with 2.7120 percent late in Friday’s session.
+The yield on 10-year U.S. Treasuries rose on Monday to as high as 2.7680 percent, trading within the top half of last week’s range, while the yield on the 30-year bond briefly topped 3.6 percent.
+The benchmark 10-year note was down 3/32, the yield at 2.7226 percent.

-Bond market participants also stuck to expectations that the U.S. government’s employment report for March, due out on Friday, will be better than expected, bolstering the hawkish tone that Yellen took earlier this month at a press conference.
+Bond market participants also stuck to expectations that Friday’s employment report for March will be better than expected, bolstering the hawkish tone that Yellen took earlier this month at a press conference.

 “We’re in a relatively hawkish environment, and some investors may feel bonds are at an attractive level to short,” said Jeffrey Young, U.S. interest rate strategist at Nomura Securities International in New York.